Federal GRC Engineering

 Is OSCAL only relevant to FedRAMP?

 OSCAL supports any compliance framework expressible in structured data, including NIST SP 800-53, FISMA, CMMC, ISO 27001, and SOC 2.
-FedRAMP drives the most immediate mandate, but the OSCAL architecture applies to any organization managing multiple frameworks.
-The multi-framework mapping capability, particularly the Control Mapping model in OSCAL v1.2.x, enables a single structured control library to map across NIST 800-53, CMMC, and CISA frameworks simultaneously.
+FedRAMP drives the most immediate mandate for Class D systems, but the OSCAL architecture applies to any organization managing multiple frameworks.
+The multi-framework mapping capability, particularly the Control Mapping model in OSCAL v1.2.x, enables a single structured control library to map across NIST SP 800-53, CMMC, and CISA frameworks simultaneously.

 What is the difference between an OSCAL Profile and an OSCAL Catalog?